shafert/github-topic-explorer/README.md

 Feel free to elaborate on how you would improve any of the following topics

 * Code Structuring:
-    * May want to give topic as an object to TopicDetails
+    * May want to give topic as an object to TopicDetails, depending on precedent
-    * Instead of passing down functions to child components, can have children update a global state with their own function, which would be referenced by the parents *
+    * Instead of passing down functions to child components, can have children update a global state with their own function, which would be referenced by the parents
+    * May want to make ListItem a component in a TopicDetails folder

 * Refactoring:
-    * Return the data in a cleaner format so you're not parsing response.data.data.topic
+    * Return the data in a cleaner format so we're not parsing response.data.data.topic
-    * Remove express layer if not worried about API keys being accessible
+    * Remove Express layer if not worried about API keys being exposed
-    * Place graphql query in separate file
+    * Place GraphQL query(s) in separate file(s)
-    * can cancel axios requests if many are performed in a row
+    * Cancel axios requests if performed in a row before prior completes
+    * Different patterns may make the code more testable
+        * Reference axios directly in App.tsx
+        * Passing down functions into children

 * Additional Features:
     * Breadcrumbs/Search History
+    * Expand testing
+        * Integration tests
+        * Express tests
+    * Router could be implemented to allow term to be set/viewed from the URL